 - Almost 80% of Canadians who buy organic food buy organic foods and vegetables.

-When is Food Organic?
+When Can Food Be Considered Organic?

 Organic food has been produced using farming systems that replenish and maintain soil fertility.
 It does not use toxic and synthetic fertilizers and pesticides.
 Organic farming encourages practices that reduce negative effects on the environment and increase biodiversity.
 It also supports animal health and welfare.